Akhil-Kokkula/Typing-Code-Website/README.md

 <!-- Features -->
 ## Features

-The typing code websites available online do not have specific lesson plans for developing your typing skills in the specific areas such as variable declaration and initialization, loops, classes, common algorithms, and real-world applications.
-Moreover, the websites online don't save your typing stats to help see your progress and the typing interface is lacking.
-Look at the subsections to see these implementations.
+The typing code websites that were available online did not have specific lesson plans for developing your typing skills in specific areas such as variable declaration and initialization, loops, classes, common algorithms, and real-world applications.
+Moreover, the websites online didn't save your typing stats to help see your progress and the typing interfaces were not user friendly.
+Take a look at how I addressed these problems in my website.

 <br/>